-judges, who must rule solely on the basis of certain documents without the benefit of live testimony and the entire record.
-As a consequence, the trial court may properly overrule a motion to transfer venue and later determine, based on additional evidence (or during trial), that venue lies in another county.
-This scope of review puts the appellate courts in the position of considering matters which the trial court had no opportunity to assess before making its decision.
+sess before making its decision.
 Nevertheless, the appellate courts continue to review the trial court's determination by considering the entire record.
-It venue was improper, the case must be reversed.
+If venue was improper, the case must be reversed.
 If venue was proper in both the county from which the case was transferred and the county to which the case was transferred, an order granting a motion to transfer venue must still be reversed.
 Finally, a trial court's failure to grant a proper motion to transfer venue constitutes reversible error.